 Just about every city has a law on the books making it illegal to camp within their limits.
 These laws apply on both public and private property.
 RV parks and campgrounds are exempted from these laws.
 Police officers generally consider you a “camper” if you’re sleeping in an RV.

 Even though most cities have these laws, they often enforce them selectively.
 They will ignore campers on certain streets, while enforcing the law on others.
-Campers often go ignored in blighted neighborhoods, where homeless tend to congregate, or streets where there are few businesses or homes.
+Campers often go ignored in blighted neighborhoods, where homeless tend to congregate.

 Most Cities Make it Illegal to Sleep in a Vehicle